theflutterdev/Spotify-Clone-using-Flutter/README.md

 samples, guidance on mobile development, and a full API reference.

 ## My intention
-This project just for help developing the community/educational purpose and i do not encourage my fellow readers to mess up any kind of commercial and illegal activities related to the Trademark and Copyright used in this Project.
+This project just for help developing the community/educational purpose and i do not encourage my fellow readers to mess up with any kind of commercial and illegal activities related to the Trademarks/Images and Copyrights used in this Project.
 Trademarks rights owned by - Spotify Technology S.A ( Stockholm, Sweden )